 Want to learn more?
 Here are a couple of suggestions.

 Come in and talk with one of our experienced directors: they can answer questions and clear up any ambiguities.
 This is our primary suggestion.
-Call and set up a free introductory session.
 We can also suggest some reading tailored to your individual needs.

 Check out these websites: